No items found.

 Individual therapy

 Narrative therapy can be used in individual therapy to address various mental health challenges such as depression, anxiety, trauma, grief, addiction, and identity issues.
-It provides individuals with a framework to explore their narratives, challenge negative self-perceptions, and develop alternative, more empowering stories.
+It provides clients with a framework to explore their narratives, challenge negative self-perceptions, and develop alternative, more empowering stories.

 Couples and family therapy